TrichoScan

 How the TrichoScan works

-Applications of the TrichoScan
+Applications of TrichoScan

 • Research : The TrichoScan is also used in clinical research to test and develop new treatments for hair loss.